 Hello!
 I’m Anthony Francis, a writer, roboticist and programmer, and this is my blog The Library of Dresan!
-By day, I design intelligent machines and emotional robots for the Search Engine That Starts with a G; by night, I write science fiction and draw comic books.
+By day, I design intelligent machines and emotional robots; by night, I write science fiction and draw comic books.
 Here at the Library, you can find over a thousand posts and pages detailing my writing, research and this thing we call living.
-I’m best known for my Dakota Frost urban fantasy and Jeremiah Willstone steampunk series, but I also do research, particularly deep reinforcement learning for indoor robot navigation. , and once in a blue moon, I draw.
+I’m best known for my Dakota Frost urban fantasy and Jeremiah Willstone steampunk series, but I also do research, particularly deep reinforcement learning for indoor robot navigation (as well as embodied artificial intelligence, social robot navigation and language model planning – formerly, for the Search Engine that Starts with a G), and once in a blue moon, I draw.

 I’m best known for my Dakota Frost, Skindancer urban fantasy series, starting with the 2011 Epic eBook winner FROST MOON and its two sequels BLOOD ROCK and LIQUID FIRE, all set in my former home Atlanta and starring my best friend, magical tattoo artist Dakota Frost.

 I also write steampunk, including the novel JEREMIAH WILLSTONE AND THE CLOCKWORK TIME MACHINE, many short stories, and numerous talks and panels at various conventions.

 I’m co-editor of the anthology DOORWAYS TO EXTRA TIME, a collection of stories about what you could do if you had an extra hour in the day (including the creation of the above Machine).